AlexZZ2K/N8N_AI_AGENT_Application-Tracker/README.md

 > Note: If you don’t use the same Excel schema, update the *Set* nodes and the *Update/Append* mappings accordingly.

 ---

-## Why this repo exists

-I’m using AI agents to **augment** a real process (job applications) and I want a written, reproducible record of what I tried.
-The point is learning, not shipping a generic product.

-© 2025 — Personal learning project.